AdobeDocs/experience-platform.en/help/tags/extensions/server/twitter/overview.md

 ### Validate data within [!DNL Twitter]

-After creating and executing the event forwarding rule, validate whether the event sent to the [!DNL Twitter] API is displayed as expected in the [!DNL Twitter] UI.
+Once the event forwarding rule has been created and executed, validate whether the event that was sent to the [!DNL Twitter] API is displayed as expected in the [!DNL Twitter] UI.

 If the event collection and [!DNL Experience Platform] integration were successful, you will see events within the [!DNL Twitter] [!UICONTROL Events manager] as below: [!DNL Twitter] Event manager screenshot example.

+![The [!DNL Twitter] event manager](../../../images/extensions/server/twitter/twitter-event-manager.png)

 ## Next steps